williamssam/WilliamsSamuel_CheckitFE/README.md

 # CheckIt FE Assignment

-This is a responsive Nextjs app to display and manage SpaceX data (capsules) with functionalities to add and edit entries locally.
+This is a responsive Next.js app to display and manage SpaceX data (capsules) with functionalities to add and edit entries locally.

 ## Get started
 - Install dependencies